 AKS pricing explained

-As with most cloud services that offer Kubernetes managed support, there are several pricing options on offer to help you make the most of the service.
+As with most cloud services that offer Kubernetes managed support, you can choose from several pricing options to make the most of the service.

-Pricing varies depending on region, so keep that in mind if comparing plans.
+Note: Pricing varies depending on the region.
+Keep that in mind when comparing plans.

-To begin with, you have the Azure free tier – a great plan for organizations finding their feet with Kubernetes and looking to try out the service before fully committing.
+To begin with, you have the Azure free tier – a brilliant plan for organizations finding their feet with Kubernetes and looking to try out the service before fully committing.

 Keep reading to learn more about each plan and whether it’s the right choice for you.

-Once you’ve exhausted the $200 budget, you’ll be placed onto a pay-as-you-go plan – paying for what you use on a regular basis.
+Once you’ve exhausted the $200 budget, you’ll be placed on a pay-as-you-go plan – paying for the resources you use on a regular basis, in line with your utilization.

-The standard pay-as-you-go plan gives you the freedom to try a mix of different services without fully committing.
+The standard pay-as-you-go plan gives you the freedom to try a mix of different services without fully committing to any of them.
+This works really well for workloads with variable demands – for example, an application that receives traffic spikes several times a day.

 Despite the impressive savings, if you have unpredictable workloads and containers, then a reserved instance is likely not the best option for you – you may hit the limits or not use them up entirely (costing you more money than needed).

-Spot instances are a great AKS pricing option for workloads and clusters that can be interrupted – or even production workloads if you have automation in place.
+Spot instances are a great AKS pricing option for workloads and clusters that tolerate interruption like batch jobs – or even production workloads if you have automation in place.

 Use the AKS pricing calculator

-The pricing calculator allows you to generate a much more accurate pricing estimate, helping you decide which plan is right for you.
+The pricing calculator allows you to generate a much more accurate pricing estimate, helping you decide which plan is the best choice for your use case and budget.
+Naturally, you’re working with an approximation here since forecasting cloud resource usage is often tricky.

 There is no outright best AKS pricing plan for your organization.
-Instead, it depends on your needs, and, most importantly, whether you have a cloud cost optimization solution in place to help you automate spot instances.
+It all depends on your needs, and, most importantly, whether you have a cloud cost optimization solution in place to help you automate spot virtual machines that drive your monthly bill down.

 Start free today